Home » Environment » Wetland Conservation

 Importance of Wetlands

-• Highly Productive Ecosystems: Wetlands are highly productive ecosystems that provide the world with nearly two-third of fish harvest.
+• Highly Productive Ecosystems: Wetlands are highly productive ecosystems that provide the world with nearly two-thirds of the fish harvest.

-• Integral Role in the Ecology of the Watershed: The combination of shallow water, high levels of nutrients are ideal for the development of organisms that form the base of the food web and feed many species of fish, amphibians, shellfish and insects.
+• Integral Role in the Ecology of the Watershed: The combination of shallow water and high levels of nutrients are ideal for the development of organisms that form the base of the food web and feed many species of fish, amphibians, shellfish and insects.

-• Lowering Flood Heights and Reduces Soil Erosion: Wetlands function as natural barriers that trap and slowly release surface water, rain, snowmelt, groundwater and flood waters.
-Wetland vegetation also slow the speed of flood waters lowering flood heights and reduces soil erosion.
+• Lowering Flood Heights and Reducing Soil Erosion: Wetlands function as natural barriers that trap and slowly release surface water, rain, snowmelt, groundwater and flood waters.
+Wetland vegetation also slows the speed of flood waters, lowering flood heights and reducing soil erosion.

 Threats faced by Wetlands